 - How to select and prepare etudes, solos and orchestral excerpts.

 - Cutting-edge concepts to help you master district, regional and college entrance auditions.

 - How the proper equipment, carefully selected, can help you sound your best!

-In addition, a major portion of each day will be devoted to performance, including opportunities in single and mixed instrument chamber groups, clarinet choir, performance class and master class with music festival faculty Chad Burrow, Rebecca Van de Ven, and other special guest artists.
+In addition, a major portion of each day will be devoted to performance, including opportunities in single and mixed instrument chamber groups, clarinet choir, and in performance classes and master classes with music festival faculty Chad Burrow, Rebecca Van de Ven, as well as other special guest artists.

 Academy participants will be featured in a grand finale performance at the conclusion of the program.
 These final concerts are free and open to the public.

 If you have any questions please check the Student Handbook and our FAQ section at the bottom of this page.